noahehall/theBookOfNoah/databases/mysql_new.md

   - `if exists` suppresses an error message if the entity does not already exist
     - `table`, `database`, `view`, `server`
   - `low_priority` instructs the server to wait until there are no queries on the table before operating on rows.
+    - when the table is free it is locked for the action and will prevent concurrency
     - `delete`, `insert`,
+  - `ignore` - applies to all clauses and instructs mysql to ignore any error messages regarding duplicate rows that may occur as aa result of a column change
+    - will keep the first unique row found adn drop any duplicate rows
+    - otherwise the statement will be terminated and changes will roll back
+    - `insert`, `delete`